Man with a Camera

 Man with a Camera is an American television crime drama starring Charles Bronson as a war veteran turned photographer and investigator.
 It was broadcast on ABC from October 10, 1958, to February 29, 1960.

-This is the only TV series in which Bronson played the lead role.

 Plot

 Bronson portrayed Mike Kovac, a former World War II combat photographer.
 He usually assists "newspapers, insurance companies, the police, private individuals, and anyone else who wanted a filmed record of an event.

 By often acting as a private eye, Kovac gets himself into plenty of trouble involving criminals of every kind, helping with cases the police could not handle.

 Besides an array of cameras for normal use, for surreptitious work Kovac employs cameras hidden in a radio, cigarette lighter and even his necktie.
 He also has a phone in his car, and a portable darkroom in the trunk where he could develop his negatives on the spot.

-Kovac's police liaison is Lieutenant Donovan (James Flavin), though he frequently seeks advice from and is aided by Anton Kovac (Ludwig Stössel), his father.
+Kovac's police liaison, beginning in the second season, is Lieutenant Donovan (James Flavin), though he frequently seeks advice from and is aided by Anton Kovac (Ludwig Stössel), his father.
 They are of ambiguous Eastern European ancestry, in one episode Mike and his father serve kapusta to another character.